steadfasterX/znc-mailnotify/README.md

 Installation
 ------------

-Create the notify script at /etc/znc_notify.sh that takes in a message as parameters.
-Example:

-    #!/bin/bash
-    echo "$@" | mail ...@msg.telus.com
-    EOF

 Copy the compiled module into your ZNC profile:

     $ cp cmdnotify.so ~/.znc/modules/

 Now, load the module in ZNC:

-    /msg *status loadmod cmdnotify
+    /msg *status loadmod mailnotify
+    or via the webinterface

 Commands
 --------